 Coast Guard, DHS.

-The Coast Guard is proposing to establish temporary special local regulations for certain waters of the Choptank River.
+The Coast Guard is establishing special local regulations for certain waters of the Choptank River.
 This action is necessary to provide for the safety of life on these navigable waters located between Trappe, Talbot County, MD, and Cambridge, Dorchester County, MD, during a swim event on May 16, 2021.
-This proposed rulemaking would prohibit persons and vessels from entering the regulated area unless authorized by the Captain of the Port Maryland-National Capital Region or the Coast Guard Patrol Commander.
-We invite your comments on this proposed rulemaking.
+This regulation prohibits persons and vessels from being in the regulated area unless authorized by the Captain of the Port Maryland-National Capital Region or Coast Guard Patrol Commander.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this rule, call or email MST2 Shaun Landante, U.S. Coast Guard Sector Maryland-National Capital Region; telephone 410-576-2570, email D05-DG-SectorMD-NCR-MarineEvents@uscg.mil.

 End Further Info

 Start Supplemental Information

 U.S.C.
 United States Code